 Our process for developing B2B video content starts with applying our business experience to define the audience as narrowly as possible, and then identify relevant problems this audience will recognize instantly when they appear on the video screen.

 We read white papers, PowerPoint decks and other marketing collateral for reference.
 Then we talk to people — on the phone, in webinars, sometimes even face-to-face.
 The conversational tone that distinguishes our work comes from spending time talking with salespeople, product managers, engineers, and others who spend time with customers.

-2-Minute Explainers can be downloaded immediately, in formats suitable for web deployment and for use in presentations or as a trade show loop.The client takes ownership of all source files, which can be updated, localized, or used as a library of artwork for PowerPoint presentations and other collateral.
+Videos can be downloaded immediately, in formats suitable for web deployment and for use in presentations or as a trade show loop.
+We can also customize segments to display in PowerPoint, white papers, social media, etc. The client takes ownership of all source files, which can be updated, localized, or used as a library of artwork.

 Business Information Graphics has been creating engaging B2B communications for businesses since 1986 — everything from strategic plan documents, to books on desktop publishing, to award-winning docudramas.
 Our trademark 2-Minute Explainers are used by IT companies like IBM, Oracle, Compuware, BMC and TIBCO, as well as dozens of startups in the U.S. and Europe.

 The company is run by marketing executives who are just as interested in the business propositions we’re dramatizing as we are in the finding the words and animations that will bring them alive and make them clear to sales leads and prospects.
 We rely on substantial business experience in a highly collaborative process for developing video content that produces results.